Private Sector · Infrastructure · Service Direction

 Approach

-Customer experience and operational reality were examined together to understand where breakdowns in service flow affected reliability, cost, and trust — and how those issues compounded across sales, warehousing, customer service, and supply-chain functions.
+Rather than starting with systems or solutions, the work examined customer experience and operational reality together — understanding where breakdowns in service flow affected reliability, cost, and trust across sales, warehousing, customer service, and supply chain.

 Key activities

-Synthesised recurring customer and business issues into prioritisation-ready problem statements
+Synthesised findings into prioritisation-ready problem statements

 Contributions to key decisions

-Framing digital opportunities in terms of combined customer impact and operational effort
+Framed digital opportunities in terms of combined customer impact and operational effort

-Making visible where customer-facing issues were symptoms of deeper data, inventory, or process constraints
+Made visible where customer-facing issues were symptoms of deeper data, inventory, or process constraints

-Highlighting dependencies that would limit value if initiatives were addressed out of order
+Highlighted dependencies that would limit value if initiatives were addressed out of order

 Why these decisions mattered